Onelinerhub/onelinerhub/python-pandas/how-to-floorceilround-values-in-data-frame.md

-# How to floor/ceil/round values in data frame
+# How to round values in dataframe

 ```python
 import pandas as pd